MimShin/go/README.md

-# WordTrek.go
+# WordTrek
-A sample multi-threaded go program solving Word Trek Puzzle
+A sample go program using goroutines and channels to solve Word Trek Puzzle

+# Sudoku
+A sample go program that solves sudoku